Coding Quests

 There are two fundamental ways to save data in Godot:

 ConfigFile is Godot's built-in INI-style storage.
-It handles sections, keys, and typed values automatically.
+Sections, keys, typed values, and you write zero parsing code.

 # Save settings